-Assume that we want to gauge the causal effect between $X$ and $Y$ by Bayes’ rules, we can have:
+Assume that we want to gauge the causal effect between $X$ and $Y$ by Bayes’ rules; we can have:

-This conditional distribution could not represents the true causal effect of $X$ on $Y$, due to the existence of backdoor path $X\longleftarrow Z \longrightarrow Y$.
-Variable $Z$ here is a confounder that not only affects pre-intervention $X$ but also the outcome $Y$, which would make the conditional distribution a collective effect of $X$ and $Z$, and thus leads to the spurious correlation.
-To eliminate the spurious correlation introduced by the backdoor path, backdoor adjustment use do-operator to calculate intervened probability $P(Y\vert do(X))$ instead of the conditional probability $P(Y \vert X)$:
+This conditional distribution could not represent the true causal effect of $X$ on $Y$, due to the existence of back-door path $X\leftarrow Z \rightarrow Y$.
+Variable $Z$ here is a confounder that not only affects pre-intervention $X$ but also the outcome $Y$, which would make the conditional distribution a collective effect of $X$ and $Z$, and thus leads to spurious correlation.
+To eliminate the spurious correlation introduced by the back-door path, the back-door adjustment uses do-operator to calculate the intervened probability $P(Y\vert do(X))$ instead of the conditional probability $P(Y \vert X)$:

-Compare with $P(Y\vert X)$, $P(Y\vert do(X))$ replace conditional distribution $P(z\vert X)$ with marginal distribution $P(z)$.
-Fig. \ref{fig:backdoor} is a graphical view of the do-operator, the edge from $Z$ to $X$ is deleted in intervened causal graph to block the backdoor path $X\longleftarrow Z \longrightarrow Y$, thus $X$ and $Z$ become independent after the intervention.
-After the backdoor adjustment, the intervened distribution $P(Y\vert do(X))$ can get rid of the spurious correlation between $X$ and $Z$ and calculate the true causal effect of variable $X$.
-Backdoor adjustment measures the causal effect of a variable by finding and blocking backdoor paths points to it.
+Compare with $P(Y\vert X)$, $P(Y\vert do(X))$ replace the conditional distribution $P(z\vert X)$ with the marginal distribution $P(z)$.
+Fig. \ref{fig:backdoor} is a graphical view of the do-operator.
+The edge from $Z$ to $X$ is deleted in the intervened causal graph to block the back-door path $X\leftarrow Z \rightarrow Y$; thus, $X$ and $Z$ become independent after the intervention.
+After the back-door adjustment, the intervened distribution $P(Y\vert do(X))$ can remove the spurious correlation between $X$ and $Z$ and calculate the true causal effect of variable $X$.
+Backdoor adjustment measures the causal effect of a variable by finding and blocking back-door paths points to it.